AnthonyAlade/SQL_PROJECT/README.md

 - Date and time functions to return a specific part of the time and date

   ### Example Query

+  - BEST SELLING PRODUCT LINE BY REVENUE and QUANTITY SOLD

   SELECT Product_line, ROUND(SUM(Total_Profit),2) AS best_product, SUM(Quantity) AS  units_sold

   FROM [Supermarket sales].[dbo].[Sales_Report]